 Ipsut Falls Water Source: Ipsut Creek Waterfall Description: A 87-foot tall two-tiered waterfall in a narrow canyon.
 The waterfall view from the trail is partly obscured by fallen trees and vegetation.
 Viewing Location: When visiting the Ipsut Creek backcountry campsite (5 miles by trail from the Carbon River Entrance), follow the Carbon River Trail to a short spur trail up Ipsut Creek to view this small waterfall.

-Ranger Falls Water Source: Ranger Creek Waterfall Description: This impressive 3-segmented waterfall has a total height of 172 feet.
-The tallest segment is 73 feet high.
+Ranger Falls Water Source: Ranger Creek Waterfall Description: This impressive 3-segmented waterfall has several drops with a total height of 172 feet.
+The tallest drop is 73 feet high.
 Viewing Location: This dramatic cascade is visible from a viewpoint along the trail to Green Lake.
 Hike or bike 3.2 miles up the Carbon River Road to the Green Lake Trail, then continue on foot 1 mile toward Green Lake to the viewpoint (no bikes allowed on trails).

 Spray Falls Water Source: Spray Creek Waterfall Description: Spray Creek drops 354 feet over a lava cliff in a magnificent, veil-like waterfall.
 The remains of the Flett Glacier provide a reliable source of water for this impressive waterfall.
 Viewing Location: From the trailhead at the end of the Mowich Lake Road, hike 2 miles toward Spray Park, then follow the 0.2 mile spur trail to the base of Spray Falls.